jedraynes/jedraynes.com/content/posts/MSBA OPIM 602 - Project 1 Capital Bikeshare Multiple Linear Regression.md

 # Capital Bikeshare Multiple Linear Regression

-### # Introduction

 ---

 **Created:** November 9, 2021

-This webpage is my project submission for the Project 1 of OPIM 602 (Machine Learning I) in the MSBA program at the Georgetown University McDonough School of Business.
+This webpage is for Project 1 of the OPIM 602 course, Machine Learning I, in the [MSBA program at the Georgetown University McDonough School of Business](https://msb.georgetown.edu/msba/).

 ### # Introduction